nballou/nickballou/content/author/admin/_index.md

 ---
 authors:
 - admin
-bio: PhD candidate with interests in cyberpsychology and games user research, particularly with regard to game design's influence on need satisfaction and how that may interface with mental health and psychological effects of video game play.
+bio: PhD candidate with interests in motivational psychology and video games, particularly with regard to need satisfaction and frustration, dysregulated gaming, and how those are affected by the interaction of personality, environmental, and game design factors.
+Let's make games as fun and supportive of well-being as possible!
 education:
   courses:
   - course: PhD, CDT in Intelligent Games and Game Intelligence